Great to have you here, Rushlin Bohr, at a frenetic pace.

 He's running in a Republican primary.

-He he I think he one of two things.
+I think he, one of two things.

-He either wants to smoke the field here, he just wants this over.
+He either wants to smoke the field here.

-He wants such a sweeping domineering win Saturday that it sends the signal this is over.
+He wants such a sweeping, domineering win Saturday that it sends the signal this is over.

 Or something else is happening.

-And the something else that's happening is something that you won't know about it because if it is happening, the media isn't going to want to tell you.
+And the something else that's happening is something that you won't know about it, because if it is happening, the media isn't going to want to tell you.

 Conservative or liberal media isn't going to want to tell you.